iggym/Swift-Conventions-Style-Guide/README.md

 Swift Module names are Pascal Case.
-All classes (etc) are implicitly scoped by the module (Xcode target) they are in. no class prefixes needed.
+All classes (etc) are implicitly scoped by the module (Xcode target) they are in.
+Unlike Objective-C No class prefixes are needed.
 Namespaces are not per-file.
 They're per-target (based on the "Product Module Name" build setting).
 ```swift
 // Pascal Case for modules
 import FrameworkA